 It is imperative that we try to keep our skin as hydrated as possible.
 Water is one of the most essential ingredients for the skin whatever your age.
-Not only does maintaining an optimal moisture level help achieve a smooth epidermis, it will also ensure a more youthful look without the need for expensive cosmetic treatments such as botox, which has fastly become one of the most popular medical treatments for facial lines and wrinkles across the UK.
+Not only does maintaining an optimal moisture level help achieve a smooth epidermis, it will also ensure a more youthful look without the need for expensive cosmetic treatments.

 What causes skin dehydration?

 There are a number of factors that can contribute towards skin dehydration, they range from working in an overheated or air-conditioned environment, to not getting enough sleep, to simply not drinking enough water!
 Smokers are also more prone to developing dehydrated skin because smoking affects the blood flow, which in turn slows down the release of the vital nutrients your skin needs such as oxygen and Vitamin C, which is essential to protect your skin from toxins and produce collagens, the natural proteins of your body.